 After the devastating avalanches and floods of 1999, the Alpine Conference appointed a Working Group to develop common strategies and activity fields on the level of the parties to the Alpine Convention.
 Based on the recommendations of this working group, PLANALP was established by the Ministers at the VIII Alpine Conference in 2004.
 The mandate of PLANALP covers both the formulation of strategic concepts on integrated risk management against natural hazards and the coordinated implementation of subsequent measures.

-The topic of natural hazards is addressed in the Protocol on Spatial Planning and Sustainable Development, but also mentioned in other protocols and in the Action Plan on Climate Change in the Alps.
+The topic of natural hazards is addressed in the Protocol on Spatial Planning and Sustainable Development, but also mentioned in other protocols.
 The current Multi- Annual Work Programme 2017-2022 deals with natural hazards as part of the Climate Change and of the Population and Culture priority areas.

 Overview of activities, documents and results